CodeTherapist/BenchmarkDotNetXlsxExporter/README.md

 }
 ```

-## Contribution
+**A example of the exporter output: [ConsoleApp.MyBenchmarks.Md5VsSha256-report.xlsx](ConsoleApp.MyBenchmarks.Md5VsSha256-report.xlsx).**

-Any help is appreciated :)
+## Contribution - Any help is appreciated

-Feel free to do pull requests for any kind of improvements, ask questions or just leave a "star" when you find it useful.
+Feel free to do pull requests for any kind of improvements, ask questions or just :star this repository when you find it useful.

 ### Solution